bazelbuild/bazel-website/designs/_posts/2017-07-13-improved-command-line-reporting.md

 structure aims to logically group the different parts of the command line, while still being general enough to absorb future changes.
-This also has the advantage of being flexible enough to be used for passing the "tool" command line, which is not necessarilly structured in the same way as a Bazel command line.
+This also has the advantage of being flexible enough to be used for passing the "tool" command line, which is not necessarily structured in the same way as a Bazel command line.

 Diagram provided for convenience: